eclipse-uprotocol/up-transport-zenoh-rust/README.md

 ### Authentication & Authorization
 `uman~auth-configuration~1`

 The transport provided by this crate can be configured with credentials that the transport will provide to the Zenoh router during connection establishment.
-A [_username_ and _password_](https://zenoh.io/docs/manual/user-password/) can be specified in the Zenoh config file that is passed into the `UPTransportZenoh::new` function to create a new transport instance.
+A [_username_ and _password_](https://zenoh.io/docs/manual/user-password/) can be specified in the Zenoh config file that is passed into the `UPTransportZenohBuilder::with_config_file` function.

-Access to resources can be configured in the Zenoh config file by means of [Access Control Lists](https://zenoh.io/docs/manual/access-control/).
+Access to resources can be configured in the Zenoh (peer's or router's) config file by means of [Access Control Lists](https://zenoh.io/docs/manual/access-control/).
+The [authorization integration tests](./tests/authorization.rs) illustrate, how ACLs can be used to restrict a client's authority to put and subscribe to messages using corresponding rule sets.

 Covers:
+- `req~utransport-send-prevent-address-spoofing~1`
-- `req~utransport-send-error-permission-denied~2`
+- `req~utransport-registerlistener-prevent-unauthorized-access~1`

 ### Maximum number of listeners
 `uman~max-listeners-configuration~1`